SAP-archive/teched2021-developer-keynote/drafts/CLI_power/blogposts/1-bgu-btp-guid-mechanism.md

 btp get accounts/global-account --show-hierarchy 2> /dev/null
 ```

+> I'm redirecting standard error (with `2>`) to `/dev/null`, to get rid of anything printed there.
+Currently the btp CLI outputs an "OK" to standard error, and I don't want to see that anywhere.

 The `--show-hierarchy` parameter is responsible for the lovely detail that you saw earlier.
 Let's look at an example of that detail before diving into the second line, so we know what we're dealing with.
 This example is from the script's comments above:

 ```